orchetect/PListKit/README.md

 ### Future Improvements

-- [ ] Add cocapods / carthage support
 - [ ] Test result of creating or saving over a protected plist file.
 Does it fail silently, or trigger an exception? (ie: in macOS root or user preferences folder).
 - [ ] Test for memory leaks now that PList is a class, especially with `.root` objects
-- [ ] Consider supporting PList files that have a root node other than `Dictionary` (can be any supported PList value type)
+- [ ] Consider supporting PList files that have a root node other than `Dictionary` (can technically be any supported PList value type)

 ## Author